Built-in access control masks and filters#

 Create masks and filters#

-To create a column mask or row filter, navigate to the Masks and filters page in the Starburst Enterprise web UI and select either the Masks or Row filters tab.
+To create a column mask or row filter, navigate to the Access control > Masks and filters page in the Starburst Enterprise web UI and select either the Mask or Row filters tab.

 Column masks#